urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 library("unmarked")
 ?unmarkedFrameOccu()
 ```
 We see there are a few neccessary arguments we need to specify to run the `occu()` function: `y`, `siteCovs`, and `obsCovs`.
 Remember assumptions 1&2 from above?
 Occupancy and detection probability is constant across sites or visits, unless they are explained by covariates.
 For our study, we believe that our detection probability is constant, but raccoon occupancy will be explained by tree cover and water.
-Let's continue formatting out data to model an occupancy model based on this hypothesis.
+Let's continue formatting our data to model an occupancy model based on this hypothesis.

 ```R
 y <- raccoon_wk %>%